ortiza5/modding-vivaldi/outline.md

  - Inspecting the interface (3a)
  - Your first CSS Mod (6) *
  - Using Browser Classes (8)
-    - Author: code3z and ortiza5
+    - Author: code3z and (maybe) ortiza5
  - Sharing is Caring! : Posting Mods and Best Practices * (4)